eclipse-keyple/keyple-website/content/learn/user-guide/card-resource-service.md

 ### Apply the configuration

-Invoke the `configure()` method on the configurator to finalise and apply the configuration.
+Call the `configure()` method on the configurator to finalise and apply the configuration.

 Once finalized, the new configuration replaces the previous one but does not change the state of the service.
 If the service was already started at that moment, then it stops, applies the new configuration, and restarts.